-

 At 26, Ghufran Hassan is a proud founder of a women’s physical training and wellness centre in Mosul, where she offers women physical training, psychosocial support, sewing classes, and childcare – helping them grow both personally and professionally.

-Gufran is one of 100 women, all heads of households, who launched their businesses – her wellness centre among them – through the International Organization for Migration’s (IOM) Graduation Approach (GA) Programme, funded by the United States Agency for International Development (USAID).
+Gufran is one of 101 women, all heads of households, who launched their businesses – her wellness centre among them – through the International Organization for Migration’s (IOM) Graduation Approach (GA) Programme, funded by the United States Agency for International Development (USAID) and KfW Development Bank.
 This unique initiative addresses multiple aspects of poverty and equips some of the most vulnerable families with the tools and resources to build sustainable livelihoods.

 "The support I received helped me understand how to manage finances, market my services, and expand my business.
 I faced challenges, but with every setback, I took ten steps forward," shared Ghufran.